hippy0/HuntJob/README.md

     url: "jdbc:h2:mem:huntjob"
 ```

 Spring uses an opinionated algorithm to scan for and configure a DataSource.
-Initially, the project uses an h2 database, the data in which is stored in memory and deleted after the application is stopped.
+Initially, the project uses a h2 database, the data in which is stored in memory and deleted after the application is stopped.
 You can use any database using this property.
 To do this, you need to add a runtime dependency with the driver.

 ```
 server: